eslint/eslint/docs/src/extend/custom-processors.md

 module.exports = {
     processors: {
         "processor-name": {
-            // takes text of the file and filename
+            // takes text of the file, filename, and options
-            preprocess: function(text, filename) {
+            preprocess: function(text, filename, processorOptions) {
                 // here, you can strip out any non-JS content
                 // and split into multiple strings to lint